-Reid Standish is a Canadian-American journalist based in London.
-He currently covers politics, security, and culture in Russia, Central Asia and across Eurasia.
-Follow him on Twitter: @ReidStan
+Reid Standish is a Canadian-American journalist based in Prague, Czech Republic.
+He currently covers politics, security, and culture in Russia, Central Asia and across Eurasia with a focus on Chinese foreign policy in the region.
+Follow him on Twitter @ReidStan and connect with him on LinkedIn.

 Panel 1